kshern/image-tools-mcp/README.md

 This project is built on the following libraries:
 - [probe-image-size](https://github.com/nodeca/probe-image-size) - For image dimension detection
-- [tinify](https://github.com/tinify/tinify-nodejs) - For image compression via the TinyPNG/TinyJPG API
+- [tinify](https://github.com/tinify/tinify-nodejs) - For image compression via the TinyPNG API

 ## Environment Variables